-The most used components of the UI are accessible from the "Workspace" menu.
-Any of the Ctrl-Alt-# entries (i.e. from "Rendering Options" and below) are going to open what we call a "Tool Widget": a tiny window which contains some parameters relevant to your visualization.

-The first one we'll introduce is the "Rendering Options" widget:
+Most of the UI is accessible from the "Workspace" menu.
+Any of the Ctrl-Alt-# entries (from "Rendering Options" and below in the 'Workspace' menu) open what we call a "Tool Widget": a tiny window which contains parameters relevant to your visualization.
+The first one we'll introduce is the "Rendering Options" widget you see dircetly to the left.

-This widget controls the larger, or global properties of the visualization.
-At the top we have the ability to rescale the data in X, Y, and Z. This is mostly useful when loading image stacks, for which data typically have very high resolution in the XY plane but very little resolution in the Z direction; by cranking up the last number, you can make your volume appear as 'thick' as it does in reality.
-In the middle we have the three primary render modes: two transfer function-based methods and an isosurfacing renderer.
+This widget controls the global properties of the visualization.
+At the top we have the ability to rescale the data in X, Y, and Z. This is useful when loading image stacks for which data typically have very high resolution in the XY plane but very little resolution in the Z direction; by cranking up the last number, you can adjust the anisotropy so that the data has realistic dimensions.
+In the middle we have the three primary render modes: two transfer function-based methods and an isosurfacing mode.
 We'll explore those in depth below.
 The execution model on the right is normally unimportant; leave it on "Continuous" for now.

 Below that we have the "Render Settings".
 "Tag Volume" tells ImageVis3D not to interpolate, which is useful when you are loading a series of tags, as would be generated by a segmentation.
 The "Global Bounding Box" produces a red box around your data, which is particularly useful when you are looking at a small subset of your data, as it informs you where that feature lies relative to the overall volume.

-Generally you would leave the "Sampling Rate" at 100%, but when generating an image for a publication it can look nice to oversample a bit -- here I'm sampling the volume at about 2.3x the Nyquist rate.
+Generally you would leave the "Sampling Rate" at 100%, but when generating an image for a publication it can look nice to oversample a bit --here I'm sampling the volume at about 2.3x the Nyquist rate.